 Parents, Be Their Super Hero

 It’s important to start talking to your children early—even as young as ages 5 to 9—and to keep talking about underage drinking and staying in good physical, mental and emotional health.
 You have far more influence than you think.

-Young people who believe their parents disapprove of substance use and stay in touch with day-to-day activities are less likely to use alcohol, tobacco and illegal drugs, according to research.
-And at least one study has found that kids who have regular conversations with their parents and learn about the dangers of alcohol and drug use are 50% less likely to use these substances.
+Young people who believe their parents disapprove of substance use and stay in touch with day-to-day activities are less likely to use alcohol, tobacco, and illegal drugs, according to research.
+And at least one study has found that kids who have regular conversations with their parents and learn about the dangers of alcohol and drug use are 50 percent less likely to use these substances.
 Listening to your child’s feelings and problems is as important as talking.

 Talking About Your Own Alcohol Consumption